Flight to the U.K.

 We begin with an intensive orientation in Edinburgh, Scotland, helping us to create a community of culturally-aware, traveling scholars.
 We'll get acquainted, learn the ground rules and our unique approach to study and travel.
 There will also be essential introductions to the academic subject areas and the interdisciplinary framework we'll use throughout the program.

-Edinburgh is not only the governmental capital of Scotland, but also the cultural capital.
-Our tour here will take us up and down the entirety of the Royal Mile, which is the main street in Edinburgh's Old Town.
-We will explore the Medieval center of the city before climbing to Edinburgh Castle which sits on top of an ancient volcano overlooking the city.
-Other likely stops include a visit to the Scottish Parliament as well St. Gile's Cathedral, Scotland's principle Church.
+Edinburgh is not only Scotland's capital, but it's also the cultural capital.
+Our tour here takes us up and down the Royal Mile, which is the main street in Edinburgh's Old Town.
+Explore the Medieval center of the city before climbing to Edinburgh Castle on top of an ancient volcano.
+Other likely stops include a visit to the Scottish Parliament as well St. Gile's Cathedral, Scotland's principle church.

 Paris | Days 10–14